How to install and configure LEMP on Debian 12

 ...
 Success!

-Next you will delete the privileges and databases set by default during installation MariaDB Server.
+Next you will delete privileges and databases set up default during installation MariaDB Server.

 Remove anonymous users?
 [Y/n] Y